benmsanderson/METEOR/README.md

 git push
 ```

 (The last one is to push the changes to the github version.
-The first time youi do this on a new branch you will need to set where to push to, but how to do that will be suggested when you just do git push)
+The first time you do this on a new branch you will need to set where to push to, but how to do that will be suggested when you just do git push)
 * To get new changes that have happened on the main branch is always good before you commit.
 To do so do:
 ```
 git checkout main